upkarlidder/ibmdevelopersf/README.md

 Check here for an [updated list](https://cloud.ibm.com/docs/services/language-translator?topic=language-translator-translation-models#translation-models).

-## Enter the raffle
+## Enter the challenge

 1. Take a screenshot and tweet with `@IBMDeveloper` and `@sv_code_camp` and hastags `#TJBot` and `#svcc2019`.
-2. If you don't use twitter, just come by our booth and show us your final TJBot output to enter the raffle.
+2. If you don't use twitter, just come by our booth and show us your final TJBot output to finish the challenge.